When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Find an Age-Appropriate Toy

-Finding an appropriate toy for your child involves looking at their age, skills, and interests.
+Finding an appropriate toy involves looking at the age, skills, and interests of your child.

-This process is much easier with older children who already know what they like.
+This process is much easier with older children who already know what they like (and will tell you loudly).
+But for the little ones, safety and development are the main factors.

 Here are some things to keep in mind:

-• 1 to 2 years old: Children at this age are curious about the world.
-They want to touch, feel, and explore things.
-This may include putting things in their mouth, so go for large and colorful magnet toys.
-Responsive toys that sing or talk when touched are ideal for this age group.
+• 1 to 2 years old: Toddlers explore the world by touching, feeling, and tasting.
+Since everything goes in the mouth, go for large, fully sealed, colorful magnet toys.
+Responsive toys that sing or talk when touched are also a hit.

-• 3 to 5 years old: Preschoolers are energetic, imaginative, and curious.
-Simple tile sets and magnetic drawing boards are fantastic for this age.
-They inspire creativity and can introduce children to art, basic math, and more.
+• 3 to 5 years old: Preschoolers are energetic and imaginative.
+Simple tile sets and magnetic drawing boards are fantastic here.
+They inspire creativity and introduce art and basic math without feeling like schoolwork.

-• 6 to 8 years old: Kids in this age group like to invent things and figure puzzles out by themselves.
-Open tile sets encourage invention and are educational.
+• 6 to 8 years old: Kids in this age group love to invent things and figure out puzzles.
+Open-ended tile sets with more complex shapes or motorized parts encourage invention.

-• 9 to 12 years old: Older children want toys that reflect their personalities.
-They will benefit greatly from magnetic STEM toys and dartboards.
+• 9 to 12 years old: Older children want toys that reflect their hobbies.
+They will benefit greatly from magnetic STEM kits, science experiments, and dartboards.

 Feedback: Was This Article Helpful?